Home » About Us

 Profiles

-Dave Inglehart A native of northern New York, David Inglehart received a BA from Colby College and an MA from Middlebury, both in English.
-He has been a teacher and journalist as well as a developer and publisher of multimedia programming.
-In 1992, enlisting the aid of two teaching colleagues, he began work on what was initially intended as a battle study of limited scope.
-The combined enthusiasm of the team led to something larger, however, and three years later he founded Troubadour Interactive and released Fateful Lightning: The American Civil War on CD-ROM.
-Completing a second title on his own, he released Quest for Empire: The Napoleonic Wars in 1998 and, reassembling the Fateful Lightning team, went on to produce Born in Battle: The American Revolution in 2001.
-He lives in mid-coast Maine with his wife, novelist Donna Walsh Inglehart.
+Dave Inglehart A native of northern New York, David Inglehart is a graduate of Colby College and earned an M.A.
+(English) from Middlebury.
+He has worked variously as a teacher and journalist as well as a developer and publisher of multimedia programming.
+In 1992, he enlisted the aid of two teaching colleagues and began work on Fateful Lightning: The American Civil War.
+Three years later he founded Troubadour Interactive and published the results on CD-ROM.
+Completing a second title on his own, he published Quest for Empire: The Napoleonic Wars in 1998, and later reassembled the original team to produce Born in Battle: The American Revolution in 2001.
+He currently lives in mid-coast Maine.

 _________________________________________________________